Keyboard shortcuts

 Phase C: SMP Correctness

-With multiple CPUs running, shared mutable state needs careful handling.
+With multiple CPUs running scheduler-owned work, shared mutable state needs careful handling.

 TLB Shootdown